On the Finsler variational nature of autoparallels in metric-affine geometry: Introduction

-Much of this debate stems precisely from the typical lack of variationality of autoparallels.
-Yet, we already know, see, e.g., \cite{Fuster:2020upk, Cheraghchi:2022zgv, Voicu_2024} that, at least for \textit{some} torsion-free connections with nonmetricity, autoparallels do still arise from a parametrization-invariant\footnote{Actually, even a stronger result holds, \cite{Szenthe}: if an ODE system on an analytic manifold admits an analytic Lagrangian, then it admits a 2-homogeneous one in the velocities -- which, if nondegenerate, is nothing but a Finsler Lagrangian.
-That is, in quite some cases, the request of parametrization invariance can even be removed.} action; the price to pay is usually having to step out of the purely metric-affine framework into the more general setting of Finsler geometry.
-Indeed, in the papers \cite{Fuster:2020upk, Cheraghchi:2022zgv, Voicu_2024}, we have shown that there exists restricted subclasses of connections with nonmetricity which can be reinterpreted as Levi-Civita connections of a second, 'effective' pseudo-Riemannian metric; though, for many of these, a genuinely Finslerian structure is needed.
-As Finsler geometry is, by definition, the most general geometry of a manifold equipped with the most general notion of parametrization-invariant arc-length functional, we argue that this is the appropriate setting for discussing the existence of a parametrization-invariant action for autoparallels.
+Yet, we already know, see, e.g., \cite{Fuster:2020upk, Cheraghchi:2022zgv, Voicu_2024} that, at least for \textit{some} torsion-free connections with nonmetricity, autoparallels do still arise from a parametrization-invariant action.
+It turns out that this action is nothing but a Finslerian length measure for curves, which thus naturally links Finsler geometry and metric-affine geometry\footnote{Actually, even a stronger result holds, \cite{Szenthe}: if an ODE system on an analytic manifold admits an analytic Lagrangian, then it admits a 2-homogeneous one in the velocities -- which, if nondegenerate, is nothing but a Finsler Lagrangian.
+That is, in quite some cases, the request of parametrization invariance can even be removed.}.
+Moreover, we have shown that only for very special subclasses of connections with nonmetricity with respect to an initially considered pseudo-Riemannian metric, there exists a second, 'effective' pseudo-Riemannian metric whose Levi-Civita connection coincides with the originally considered connection.
+Generically, a Finsler structure is needed.

+As Finsler geometry is, by definition, the geometry of a manifold equipped with the most general notion of parametrization-invariant arc-length functional, we argue that this is the appropriate setting for discussing the existence of a parametrization-invariant action for autoparallels.

 This feature adds nicely to the recent developments in the application of Finsler geometry to gravitational physics, as a very promising candidate for a model of the gravitational field of kinetic gases \cite{Hohmann:2019sni,Hohmann:2018rpp} capable of providing a geometric explanation for the dark energy phenomenology in cosmology \cite{Heefer:2023a,Friedl-Szasz:2024vtu,Pfeifer:2025tda}, or for its applications to quantum gravity phenomenology \cite{Addazi:2021xuf,Amelino-Camelia:2014rga,Lobo:2020qoa}.